gurus158/hacker-blog/_posts/2020-10-20-Floating-with-problems.md

 Problem was , there are some decimal numbers which have repetitive decimal digits in **bicimal** (decimal in binary) representation   making it to infinite decimal point and  0.1 is one of them.

-To understand this lets try to represent 0.1 in binary.
+To understand this l, ets try to represent 0.1 in binary.
 For that we can simply divide 1 with 10 in binary format.

 1 in binary is  1.000...